Energetic Nutrition

 Q. Can I expect to see a discharge as the fibroid is breaking down?

 A. It depends; if the fibroid(s) are inside the uterine cavity, you may notice a discharge.
 This is a common sign that the lysing (dissolving) of the fibroid is occurring.
 The color of this discharge can range from clear to white to blood red or brown periodically during the first few months.
 If you experience any discharge that alarms you, please consult with your doctor.
-If the fibroid(s) are in the lining, they will be broken down, carried through the circulatory system and excreted via the bowel.
+If the fibroid(s) are in the uterine lining, they will be broken down, carried through the circulatory system and excreted via the bowel.
 This is not something one would notice.
+See Vitalzym Suggested Use for Uterine Fibroids for details.

 Q. Will consuming soy feed the growth of uterine fibroids?